5th - 8th Simulated Space Missions

 Phenomenal Physics presentation is available to enhance and extend your CLC mission.
 Cost of presentation is $75 per group (10-32 students).
 Demonstrations and fun hands-on activities about motion, waves, and electricity will engage the entire class.

-Mars Science Academy (Grades 5-8) Students experience hands-on science activities related to planning a mission to Mars.
+Mars Science Academy (Grades 3-8) Students experience hands-on science activities related to planning a mission to Mars.
 Cost of the MSA program is $125 per group (10-32 students).
 Students work within teams utilizing NASA roles and to reach decisions as they implement one of three Mars scenarios.
 Each session is expected, but not guaranteed, to end with live interaction with a NASA or other STEM expert to discuss STEM careers with students and encourage future efforts.
-Teachers may choose from one of three options:
+Teachers may choose from two options:

 • MSA: Launch focuses on the math and physical science behind launching a spacecraft to Mars.